 On 23 August 2013, two bombs targeting separate mosques in Tripoli killed at least 35 people and injured hundreds of others.

-On 15 August 2013, a car bomb exploded on the main road between Roueiss and Bir el Abed, killing more than 20 people and wounding approximately 250 others.
+On 15 August 2013, a car bomb exploded on the main road between Roueiss and Bir el Abed in the southern suburbs of Beirut, killing more than 20 people and injuring 250.

-On 9 July 2013, a car bomb exploded in Bir el Abed resulting in numerous injuries.
+On 9 July 2013, a car bomb exploded in Bir el Abed in the southern suburbs of Beirut resulting in numerous injuries.

 Australians could inadvertently be caught up in attacks directed at others.